zellij-org/zellij-org.github.io/content/tutorials/layouts.md

     }
 }
 ```

+## Automating this Process with the Layout Manager
+{{<figure src="/img/layout-manager-tutorial.png" class="center" style="max-width 995px;" alt="An image of the Zellij Layout Manager UI">}}
+In recent Zellij versions, a dedicated UI is provided for managing layouts.
+It can be opened with `Ctrl o` + `l`.

+The Layout Manager allows us to:
+1. Save the current session or tab as a new layout (through the `Esc` more options menu)
+2. Open existing layouts as new tabs (by choosing a layout and pressing `Enter`)
+3. Override the current session or tab with one of our saved layouts (through the `Esc` more options menu by choosing a layout and pressing `Alt w`).

+When overriding the current session, we can reach situations where we have panes opened that do not fit our layout.
+We can choose what to do with those panes with the advanced `?` options.
+We can choose to retain only the extra terminal panes (useful if we have running processes that we'd like to keep), only the extra plugin panes (useful if our layout does not include a UI and we'd like to keep the one we have open), or both.

 ## Conclusion and Further Reading
 Here we learned how to create a basic layout to facilitate working with a Rust project through the terminal.
 There are plenty additional layout features to explore, such as tabs, tab_templates and cwd composition.
 Check out more in the [official docs](/documentation/creating-a-layout.html).